Skip to content

 Applications Around The Globe & In All Categories

-The categories of products and brands using influencer marketing campaigns range across the board.
-From tech-based offerings to food and everything in between, there is a practical use case to be found that has seen impressive returns.
+The categories of products and brands using influencer marketing campaigns range widely.
+From tech-based offerings to food and everything in between, there is a practical use case that has seen impressive returns.

 Some specific sectors that have historically seen diminishing returns from traditional advertising, such as print, should pay extra attention to influencer marketing’s potential benefits.
 Brick and mortars like restaurants, clothing stores, and supermarkets that are continuously losing market share due to encroachment from on-demand delivery services like Amazon and other E-tailers can gain a lot from engagement with the right influencer.
-The goal is for the influencer to stress and contrast the value of the brick and mortar relating to experience and price.
-Also, combining that with their recommendations and encouraging their audiences to visit and see for themselves.
-While it can indeed help spice up the campaign with influencer specific promotions and special offers, these should be looked at as investments for long-term patronage from the influencer’s audience.
-We have seen great performance from local micro-influencers (explained in detail below) to help differentiate local kosher supermarkets, restaurants (both fast-casual and fine dining), and clothing stores.
+The goal is for the influencer to stress and contrast the value of the brick-and-mortar relating to experience and price.
+Also, combine that with their recommendations and encourage their audiences to visit and see for themselves.
+While it can indeed help spice up the campaign with influencer-specific promotions and special offers, these should be looked at as investments for long-term patronage from the influencer’s audience.
+We have seen a great performance from local micro-influencers (explained in detail below) to help differentiate local kosher supermarkets, restaurants (both fast-casual and fine dining), and clothing stores.

 The use cases for influencer marketing are practically endless.
-In addition to brick and mortars focused campaigns, we see campaigns beyond consumer-based offerings as well.
-These include government focused campaigns in both a strategic communications role and general marketing in a tourism context.
+In addition to brick-and-mortar campaigns, we see campaigns beyond consumer-based offerings as well.
+These include government-focused campaigns in both a strategic communications role and general marketing in a tourism context.
 Take, for example, Israel’s recent campaign that brought six internet-famous dogs to the country through Vibe Israel, a non-profit that focuses on strengthening Israel’s image.
+In addition, during the immense upheaval and animosity in the wake of the October 7th attack and the ensuing war, Jewish influencers have played a pivotal role in raising awareness of challenges in the Jewish community and driving the conversation.

 In addition to the general market, we have used influencer marketing as an integral part of the marketing mix for a wide variety of clients.
-These range from multiple different categories and in our various practices, including Jewish focused public relations, general marketing, and kosher focused campaigns.
+These clients come from multiple categories and our various practices, including Jewish-focused public relationsgeneral marketing, and kosher-focused campaigns.

 Various Platforms But One Leader

-While Instagram is certainly the most significant player in the influencer space, we see a slew of podcasts entering the fray and a smattering of YouTuber’s which are usually influencers who built followings on Instagram and are now looking to diversify.
+While Instagram is certainly the most significant player in the influencer space, we see a slew of podcasts entering the fray and a smattering of YouTubers, who are usually influencers who built followings on Instagram and are now looking to diversify.

 Strategy Over Vanity